A1cX/Grafana-Monitoring/README.md

 Dashboards included variables (job, node, instance) that needed manual correction/selection for metrics display.

-Prometheus must successfully scrape Node Exporter for Grafana to display data and manauak checks and restart of Grafana was needed.
+Prometheus must successfully scrape Node Exporter in order for Grafana to display data and manauak checks and restart of Grafana was needed.

 This personal setup provides a functional monitoring stack that allows visualization of system metrics in a Grafana dashboard on macOS.